 After years of resistance and within hours of death, Karthik’s dad was lead to say, ‘I am a Christian’.
 Hearts soften and lives change in more ways than we plan when Jesus is trusted and allowed to shine brightly.

-Often we train leaders to lead.
-Good leaders are born and learn to lead through the experiences and events that shape their life.
-The best leaders – although not always recognised –are those who have learned to lead others by serving them.
+Good leaders learn to lead through their experiences.
+The best leaders are those who learn to lead others by serving them.